 Chatting to a friend can be really helpful if you’re feeling stressed or confused about January 26.
 Share what’s going on for you and ask them what being Australian means to them.
 If you’re a bit nervous about having a yarn, check out our 3 steps to better communication.

 Prefer chatting online?
-Check out the Aboriginal and Torres Strait Islander Gathering Place on our forums or join the Let's talk about January 26 discussion.
+Check out the Aboriginal and Torres Strait Islander Gathering Place on our forums.

 Take time to connect with friends and family

 Many of your family and friends may be feeling distressed about January 26, so it’s a good chance to support each other.
-It could be a great opportunity to connect with your elders and to hear their thoughts on the day.
+It could be a great opportunity to connect with your elders and get some support if you’re feeling down.